lud/lud.github.io/_posts/2013-12-06-a-shopping-list-with-d3js.md

 class="glyphicon glyphicon-home"></span> </button> and I know that I have them.
 Except if my car burns in a car accident, but this application does not support car accidents ...

+Finally, if I eat the last carot at home, I can send "Carots" to the top with this button : <button class="btn btn-primary btn-xs">   <span class="glyphicon glyphicon-refresh"></span> </button>.

 I use a different web page to add or remove items from the application.
 I do this at home on a computer with a wide screen, this